-Shaza is an experienced educator and mentor who works with college students and corporate employees to help facilitate their personal and professional growth.
+Shaza is an experienced facilitator and mentor who works with college students and corporate employees to help foster their personal and professional growth.
 An advocate for mental health and holistic wellness, she has founded Mind the GAHP with the hope of inspiring others to live more consciously.

 Shaza has over eight years’ experience facilitating workshops on intersectional topics including, but not limited to, mental health, interpersonal violence, body image, and rape culture.
 In hearing the need for mental and emotional support, Mind the GAHP was created.
 Shaza provides safe spaces for people to address deep-rooted issues and break unhealthy patterns by connecting them to wellness professionals in their respective local areas.